biopython/biopython/Doc/Tutorial/chapter_seq_objects.rst

    ...
    ValueError: ...

-while the “find“ method returns -1 if the subsequence is not found:
+while the ``find`` method returns -1 if the subsequence is not found:

 .. cont-doctest